-- 1 In Designer, open your project. - 2 In the Modeler, right-click the driver set where you want to create the driver, then select New > Driver.

-- 3 Select Active Directory Base from the list of base packages, then click Next. - 4 Select the optional features to install for the Active Directory driver.
+- 1 In Designer, open your project. - 2 In the Modeler, right-click the driver set where you want to create the driver, then select New > Driver. - 3 Select Active Directory Base from the list of base packages, then click Next. - 4 Select the optional features to install for the Active Directory driver.
 All options are selected by default.
 The options are: - Default Configuration: This package contains the default configuration information for the Active Directory driver.
-Always leave this option selected. - Entitlements and Exchange Mailbox Support: This package contains configuration information for synchronizing Exchange Mailbox accounts and policies that enable account creation and auditing for the Active Directory driver.
-If you want account creation and auditing enabled, verify that this option is selected.
+Always leave this option selected. - Password Synchronization: This packages contains the policies that enable the Active Directory driver to synchronize passwords.
+If you want to synchronize passwords, verify that this option is selected.
+For more information, see the NetlQ Identity Manager Password Management Guide.